averykhoo/plaintext-file-fragmentation/readme.md

 ##  what
 -   breaks a file or folder into a bunch of ascii plaintext files

-##  version 3
+##  version 4
 1.  use shutil to zip
 2.  b64 encode
+3.  fix encodings for py3
-3.  automatically break into chunks
+4.  automatically break into chunks
-4.  automatically combine chunks for decoding
+5.  automatically combine chunks for decoding